 The Core Bag $129.00

-I use mine often and have no complaints about style, wear or space.
+I use mine often and have not one complaint about its style, available space, or durability.
 In fact, it still looks brand new after all this time.

 Garmin Forerunner 305 GPS Receiver With Heart Rate Monitor $129.99